jb6131/SVG-logo-maker/README.md

 to begin the CLI application.
 They are then prompted to enter up to 3 characters for their logo, a color for the text, a shape for the logo, and a color for the shape.
 The command line will then indicate that a logo.svg file has been generated.
 The user can then find the file in the "output" folder in the main directory of the application.

+Follow [this](https://drive.google.com/file/d/14yT6ro6gGHXtcFEqVnRnTQ0B_6Et8_IZ/view) link for a walkthrough video on how to use the application.

 ## License

 N/A